Amtrak National Facts

 Basic Amtrak Facts

-- The Amtrak mission is to deliver intercity transportation that helps move people, the economy and the nation forward.
-Amtrak is advancing its goal of being Americans’ preferred mode of travel by running an efficient and effective business; modernizing the customer experience; and investing in infrastructure, the locomotive and car fleet, stations and facilities.
+- Amtrak’s mission is to deliver intercity transportation that helps move people, the economy and the nation forward.
+Amtrak is advancing its goal of being Americans’ preferred mode of travel by running an efficient and effective business; modernizing the customer experience; and investing in infrastructure, the locomotive and car fleets, and stations and facilities.

 - On average, 600 daily Thruway schedules with guaranteed connections via buses, vans, ferries and other modes extend Amtrak service to more than 400 communities not served directly by Amtrak trains in 38 states and Canada.

-- Amtrak covered nearly 94 percent of operating costs in FY 2016 with ticket sales, payments and from state partners and agencies and other revenue.
+- Amtrak covered 94.8 percent of operating costs in FY 2017 with ticket sales, payments from state partners and agencies and other revenue.

-- In December 2015, for the first time in transportation legislative history, Amtrak reauthorization was included as part of the comprehensive federal surface transportation bill — known as the Fixing America’s Surface Transportation (FAST) Act (P.L.
+- In December 2015, for the first time in U.S. transportation legislation history, Amtrak reauthorization was included as part of the comprehensive federal surface transportation bill — known as the Fixing America’s Surface Transportation (FAST) Act (P.L.
 114-94).

 - Amtrak carried more riders between New York City and Boston than all of the airlines combined.